graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 *Those words were signed in San Francisco in June 1945, by representatives of fifty nations emerging from a war that had killed between sixty and eighty million people.
 They were not aspirational rhetoric.
 They were a compact between peoples who had witnessed, at enormous cost, what the absence of such principles meant in practice.
 The distance between that declaration and the world of 2026 is one of the most important — and most painful — facts of our time.*

+*I was raised to believe that those words described a direction of travel — that however imperfect the world might be, it was bending, slowly and unevenly, toward that ideal.*

+*It is no longer obvious that this is true.*

 There is a growing intuition — difficult to ignore — that something fundamental is unravelling in the world.
 Trust appears diminished.
 Hope feels thinner.

-Across political systems, international institutions, economic arrangements, and technological platforms, a common sentiment has hardened into something more serious than mood: trust is thinning out.
-That matters because trust is not decorative.
+Across political systems, international institutions, economic arrangements, and technological platforms, that intuition has hardened into something more serious than mood.
+Trust is not decorative.
 It is a condition of social cooperation, economic exchange, and institutional legitimacy.
 As [Our World in Data's synthesis of trust research](https://ourworldindata.org/trust) makes plain, societies with lower trust tend to carry higher transaction costs, weaker confidence in institutions, and greater difficulty sustaining collective projects.

 The common diagnosis is collapse.
 But collapse is not quite the right word.
 A collapse implies that systems have ceased to function.
 Much of what is unsettling about the present moment is that systems have not ceased to function at all.
 They continue to govern, allocate, optimise, and enforce.
 The problem is that their outputs increasingly diverge from the moral and political stories that once justified them.